 The IRA is, so far, the only investment account in which you can officially include cryptocurrencies.
 However, this is likely to soon change and that it will include all the other self-directed investment accounts as well.
 This includes the SIMPLE, the SEP, the various 401(k) plans, the CESA, the HAS, and so on.
 This means that you have a true opportunity to create a diverse portfolio that will help support you in your retirement, building a nest egg that you have had full control over for years.

 Bitcoin IRA’s are just one of many effective methods to invest your money.
-If you’re looking to diversify your income streams and have relatively small capital to invest — check out this post on the best ways to invest $10,000.
+If you’re looking to diversify your income streams, you could invest in real estate or, if you have relatively small capital to invest — check out this post on the best ways to invest $10,000.